alexlyttle/asrcr-docs-example/docs/tutorial/extras.rst

 -----

 Sphinx comes with `builtin themes <https://www.sphinx-doc.org/en/master/usage/theming.html>`_.
-This documentation uses the `Sphinx Book Theme <https://sphinx-book-theme.readthedocs.io/en/stable/>`_.
+However, this documentation uses the third-party `Sphinx Book Theme <https://sphinx-book-theme.readthedocs.io/en/stable/>`_.

 1. Add the theme to the requirements and install it,